BurlingtonCodeAcademy/webdev-prework/project_1_fortune_teller.md

 define a function `tellFortune` that:

-1) asks the user, "What is your name?" and stores the response in a variable `name`
+1)asks the user, "What is your name?" and stores the response in a variable `name`

 2) asks the user "What is your sign?" and stores the response in a variable `sign`

 3) asks the user "What color socks are you wearing?" and stores the response in a variable `color`.

 4) finds the  **total number of characters (length) of the three responses combined** and stores it in a variable `num`.

 5) if `num` is even, displays a dialogue box that reads "You will change the world for the better."

 6) if `num` is odd, displays a dialogue box that reads "Love and happiness is around the corner."

 7) if `num` is odd **and** divisible by 3, displays "You will grow to be wealthy in wisdom."

 Don't forget to call your function!